xrpdevs/crypto-priceserver/README.md

 `make install`

+This will build and install the application to the system, along with the included default config files.

-You then need to edit /etc/priceserver.conf - examples are provided inside the file.
+You may then need to edit /etc/priceserver.yml - examples are provided inside the file.

 Finally, add priceserver as a prometheus target, by adding the following to the bottom of /etc/prometheus/prometheus.yml